Why You Wait Too Long at Red Lights, and What to Do About It

 How Traffic Signals Work

 Some traffic signals are on a fixed time.
 In this case, there is one remedy for waiting too long at red lights.
 You can contact your city, county or state Department of Transportation and request a signal review, or you can go to a website called "See, Click, Fix" which will automatically report the problem to local authorities.
 (This website is also great for any kind of local problem such as potholes, code violations, and much more.)
-A review of different traffic signal retiming projects throughout the U.S.A. and Canada revealed that by retiming traffic signals, delays can decrease by 13 up to 94 per cent!
-The Traffic Light Synchronization Program in Texas reduced red light delays by 24.6 per cent.
-(In my case, I reported a mistimed traffic signal, and within weeks the city was at work fixing it.
-When the fix was not sufficient, I posted video of traffic blocking driveways to apartments, and pointed out that emergency vehicles could not enter apartments.
-The city came out and fixed the timing again, and now I have very short waits at that signal.)
+A review of different traffic signal retiming projects throughout the U.S.A. and Canada revealed that by retiming traffic signals, delays could decrease by 13 up to 94 percent!
+The Traffic Light Synchronization Program in Texas reduced red light delays by 24.6 percent.

 A few intersections still use pressure plates at the intersection.
 This works just like the automatic door opener in many supermarkets, and the best way to ensure that the signal is sent to the traffic control panel is to slowly roll your tires onto the pressure plate and let them rest there.
 (A pressure plate looks like a large, rectangular metal plate in the roadway.)